dzigibro/HaloOglasiWatcher/README.md

 # HaloOglasi Watcher
 Automate your real estate hunt like a machine.
-Tracks new listings from Halo Oglasi and blasts them straight to your inbox—before anyone else even sees them.
+Tracks new listings from Halo Oglasi and blasts them straight to your inbox

 ### Features
 - **Instant alerts** for new listings